-At first look, it is clear from Figs.~\ref{fig:inegg}-\ref{fig:adult} that the optimal control makes significant reduction to all classes of mosquito population.
-With the same scheme, we can find similar results for both \textbf{Sc-2} and \textbf{Sc-3}.
-It turns out that by using the data from Table \ref{tab:1}, fumigation relatively needs to be enhanced rather than Temephos dissemination during application of the control.
-Figs.~\ref{fig:ru} and~\ref{fig:control} tell us so.
-For further managerial reference, Table \ref{tab2} represents the performance of optimal control in each scenario.
+At a first look, it is clear from Figs.~\ref{fig:ineggbb}-\ref{fig:adultbb} that the optimal control makes significant reductions of all compartments.
+Similar results can be found from both \ref{sce:2bb} and \ref{sce:3bb}.
+It turns out that by using the data from Table \ref{tab:1}, fumigation is preferred over temephos during the application of the control.
+Figs.~\ref{fig:rubb} and~\ref{fig:controlbb} tell us so.
+For further managerial reference, Table \ref{tab2} represents the performance of the optimal control strategy within all scenarios.
 We also highlight the optimal control performance when one scheme vanishes.